JJGreep/Scramble/README.md

 2. https://github.com/JJGreep/Scramble-backend

 **To start the front-end:**
-- use command: ng serve --open
+- Use command: ng serve --open

 **To start the back-end:**
-- make sure your sdk is setup to java 11
+- Make sure your sdk is setup to java 11
 - Change your password to your own postgres password in application.properties so it can connect to the database.
-- run BackendApplication.java
+- Run BackendApplication.java

 **Database**